-Regional Parole Boards are found in the eight major cities in which the High Courts are located.
+There are eight Regional Parole Boards that coincide with the jurisdictions of the High Courts are located.
 The main responsibilities of Regional Parole Boards are to make parole decisions for prison inmates and juveniles committed to juvenile training schools, and to revoke parole when the legal requirements for revocation are met.
-They also decide when to terminate an indeterminate sentence imposed upon a juvenile offender (see page 33).
+They also decide when to terminate an indeterminate sentence imposed upon a juvenile offender (see page 37).
 The number of board members varies in each region from three to fifteen, and board decisions are made by a majority vote.

-'The front-line duties of community corrections are carried out by the Probation Offices, which are located in each of the 50 District and Family Court jurisdictions.
-Their main responsibilities include the following: (i) supervision of both adult and juvenile probationers and parolees; (ii) co-ordination of social circumstances, such as family relationship, residence, and job-placement, prior to release; (iii) urgent aftercare of discharged offenders; (iv) promotion of crime prevention activities in the community; (v) recommendation of volunteer probation officers; (vi) support for the victims of crime; and (vii) mental health supervision pursuant to the Act on Medical Care and Treatment for Persons Who Have Caused Serious Cases Under the Condition of Insanity.
+'The front-line duties of community-based treatment are carried out by the Probation Offices, which are located in each of the 50 District and Family Court jurisdictions.
+Their main responsibilities include the following: (i) supervision of both adult and juvenile probationers and parolees; (ii) coordination of social circumstances, such as family relationship, residence, and job-placement, prior to release; (iii) urgent aftercare of discharged offenders; (iv) promotion of crime prevention activities in the community; (v) recommendation of volunteer probation officers; (vi) support for the victims of crime; and (vii) mental health supervision pursuant to the Act on Medical Care and Treatment for Persons Who Have Caused Serious Cases Under the Condition of Insanity.